-However, the assignor's obligation to pay taxes, insurance, or maintenance expenses (whether expressed or implied in tenant leases) does not generally bind the assignee as a successor if the lender has not yet acquired possession or ownership of the land.
-If a lender purchases mortgaged premises at foreclosure, the lender would become obligated to fulfill the assignor's responsibilities under the tenant leases, as the landlord's covenants in those leases would run with the land to bind the lender.
-However, if the lender collects rents prior to completing foreclosure without taking either actual or constructive possession of the land, the lender may collect those sums and apply them to the mortgage debt and has no legal obligation to apply them to the payment of taxes, insurance, or property maintenance expenses.
-Such a lender is not a successor that is bound to perform the landlord's covenants under tenant leases; further, courts have not generally treated such sums as being impressed with a "trust" that obligates the lender to apply such sums to the payment of taxes, insurance, or property maintenance.
+The assignor's obligation to pay taxes, insurance, or maintenance expenses (whether expressed or implied in tenant leases), however, does not generally bind the assignee as a successor if the lender has not yet acquired possession or ownership of the real property.
+If a lender purchases mortgaged real property at foreclosure, the lender becomes obligated to fulfill the assignor's responsibilities under the tenant leases, as the landlord's covenants in those leases then run with the real property to bind the lender.
+By contrast, if the lender collects rents prior to completing foreclosure, but without taking either actual or constructive possession of the real property, the lender may collect those sums and apply them to the mortgage debt with no legal obligation to pay taxes, insurance, or maintenance expenses.
+Such a lender is not a successor that is bound to perform the landlord's covenants under tenant leases; further, courts have not generally treated such sums as being impressed with a "trust" that obligates the lender to apply such sums to the payment of taxes, insurance, or maintenance.

 As a result, if the assignee enforces its assignment of rents by means of Section 8 (notification to the assignor) or Section 9 (notification to tenants), the assignor effectively remains in day-to-day possession and control of the real property.
-In such a case, the assignee's collection of rents and payment of property-related expenses does not place day-to-day operational and management responsibility upon the assignee, and that responsibility remains upon the assignor.
+In such a case, the assignee's collection of rents and payment of property-related expenses does not place day-to-day operational and management responsibility upon the assignee.
+Instead, that responsibility remains upon the assignor.
 Such an assignee may apply the collected rents to the mortgage debt in accordance with Section 12, and need not apply such rents to property-related expenses (such as taxes, insurance, and/or maintenance), absent a contrary agreement by the assignee.
-A prudent assignee may choose, however, to apply collected rents to the payment of such expenses, both to protect its own interest in the premises and to avoid any possible claim or defense that a tenant have to payment of rent based upon the assignor's nonperformance of the lease agreement.
+A prudent assignee may choose, however, to apply collected rents to the payment of such expenses, both to protect its own interest in (and the value of) the real property and to avoid any possible claim or defense that a tenant might have to payment of rent based upon the assignor's nonperformance of the lease agreement.